CoderCat55/HearMeMioConnect/README.md

 TODO:
 Delete the old rest_model.py
-create a new rest_model.py which will be multiclass svm as rest class consisting of datas from folder calibration_data/p{participant_id}rest'  and not-rest class will be consisting datas from processed_data/p{participant_id}' also window size would be 20, also feature extraction should be same as gesture_model.py rest_model should include load model,savemodel,train model(which is called in main.py train()) functions Create a list how this would be implemented to current system , which parts should be changed which parts should be added and where.
+create a new rest_model.py which will be binary svm as rest class consisting of datas from calibration_data/pXrest folder  and not-rest class will be consisting datas from processed_data/pX (X=participant id) folder also window size would be 20, also feature extraction should be same as gesture_model.py rest_model should include load model,savemodel,train model(which is called in main.py train()) functions Create a list how this would be implemented to current system , which parts should be changed which parts should be added and where.